-West Basin Municipal Water District (“District”) will procure goods and services in support of its administrative, operational and capital improvement requirements.
-It is the intent of the District to engage in procurements that ensure it will receive goods and services of the appropriate quantity, of a satisfactory level of quality, delivered in a timely manner, and at a price that represents the best value to the District and its ratepayers.
+West Basin Municipal Water District will procure goods and services in support of its administrative, operational and capital improvement requirements.
+It is the intent of the District to engage in procurement that ensures the District will receive goods and services of the appropriate quantity, of a satisfactory level of quality, delivered in a timely manner, and at a price that represents the best value to the District and its ratepayers.
 Furthermore, it will employ procurement processes that are fair and equitable and will allow providers of goods and services the greatest opportunity to participate and compete for the District’s procurement engagements.

 Ethical Procurement Practices